alidincerdere/closestPair/README.md

 java -classpath "your classpath" com.company.ClosestPoint
 ```

-if you use ide then simply compile and run and use ide terminal
+if you use IDE then simply compile and run and use IDE terminal

 After you run the program you should give full path of input file